Advanced Otolaryngology Treatment for Airway, Swallowing & Voice Disorders

-University Hospitals’ highly trained experts in voice, airway and swallowing disorders employ advanced technology to diagnose and treat any speech disorders, breathing conditions or dysphagia, swallowing disorders or.
+University Hospitals’ highly trained experts in voice, airway and swallowing disorders employ advanced technology to diagnose and treat any speech disorders, breathing conditions or swallowing disorders.
 Many of our ear, nose and throat (ENT) physicians at University Hospitals are fellowship trained in laryngology, meaning they have received additional years of hands-on training in solving voice, airway and swallowing problems.
 Ranked 16th in the nation by U.S. News & World Report, we offer the highest level of ENT expertise in Northeast Ohio.

 Coming to UH means you will receive care from a multidisciplinary team with support from clinical experts from many different medical specialties.
 Our deep knowledge and experience will help us treat the causes behind your voice, airway or swallowing problems, not just the symptoms.